 Most parents have heard this phrase umpteen times.
 The notion of fairness, also known as justice, is built into us.
 It makes us aware that each of us has certain rights that need to be respected.

-Justice, Rights & Duties
+Justice & Generosity, Rights & Duties

 But it also means that we each have duties.
 If others have the right to be paid for their work, those who benefit from that work have the duty to pay them.
 If others have the right to life, liberty, and the pursuit of happiness, we have the duty not to let our pursuit of happiness infringe on their rights.

 But we have to widen our perspective a bit.
 God, the creator of all, is responsible for all the blessings we enjoy.
-Life in this world was given to each of us as an undeserved, free gift.
+Life in this world was given to each of us as an undeserved, free gift of boundless generosity.
 We have unequal physical talents, features, and abilities, plus diverse spiritual and intellectual gifts as well.
 They vary a lot from person to person, but what they all have in common is that they come as free gifts from God who didn’t have to create any of us.

 Parable of Workers in a Vineyard

 This is the necessary background to fully understand a parable that at first shocks our sensibilities.
-Matthew (20:1-16) records a story of an employer who hires workmen to harvest grapes.
+Matthew (20:1-16) records a story of an employer who hires workmen to harvest grapes in his vineyard.
 He hires members of the crew at various times of the day, so that at the end of the day, some have only worked a few hours while others have worked all day long.
 There’s grumbling when everyone is paid the same standard day’s wage, regardless of how long they worked.
 To add insult to injury, those who started last got paid first.

 Wait a minute.
 The master paid those who worked all day exactly what he told them they’d get.
 He just decided to be generous and pay everybody, even the latecomers, a full day’s wage.
 Justice does not preclude generosity.